AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/set-up-and-manage-orgs-and-teams/set-up-orgs-and-teams/org-and-team-overview.md

 [!DNL Workfront Fusion] users belong to an organization.

-Users must be added to an organization before they are added to a team. <!--For instructions, see []().-->
+Users must be added to an organization before they are added to a team.

 ### Organization roles